 - 1. Fly the traffic pattern following the Traffic Pattern Operations procedure on page 6 of this document. - 2.
 On the Final leg: - a.
-Set the flaps to 30°. - b.
-Adjust pitch and power to maintain the descent to touchdown point at 60 KIAS. - i.
-Add 1/2 gust factor as necessary. - 3.
+Set the flaps to the full position (30-40° depending on serial number). - Adjust pitch and power to maintain the descent to touchdown point at 65 KIAS. - Add 1/2 gust factor as necessary. - 3.
 Once landing is assured, reduce power to idle and continue the flare to touchdown on the main tires within 200' beyond a specified point. - 4.
 Hold the nose gear off of the runway with back-pressure. - 5.
 After the nose wheel has touched the ground, gently apply brakes while maintaining runway centerline.